dsorokin/aivika/README.md

+A multi-method simulation library

-**Aivika** is a multi-method simulation library focused on discrete event simulation (DES) with partial support of system dynamics and agent-based modeling.
+**Aivika** is a discrete event simulation (DES) framework with support of activity-oriented, event-oriented and process-oriented paradigms.
+It supports resource preemption and other improved simulation techniques.
+There is also a partial support of system dynamics and agent-based modelling.
+All the complexity is hidden under easy-to-use computations.

+The represented [aivika](http://hackage.haskell.org/package/aivika) package is a basic simulation library optimized for sequential execution.
+There are also packages for nested and parallel distributed simulation.
-It is licensed under BSD3.
+All they are licensed under BSD3.

-[Aivika] [1] has the following features:
+The library has the following features:

 * allows defining recursive stochastic differential equations of System Dynamics (unordered as in maths via the recursive do-notation);

-* supports the event-driven paradigm of DES as a basic core for implementing other paradigms;
+* supports the event-driven paradigm of DES as a basis for implementing other paradigms;

 * supports extensively the process-oriented paradigm of DES